National Care Service (Scotland) Bill

 Within Glasgow City, a programme with governance arrangements for the National Care Service (Scotland) Bill has been set up as proposals are developed by the Scottish Government and then decided on by the Scottish Parliament, with officers from Glasgow City Council and Glasgow City HSCP.

-There is an NCS Steering Group that is overseeing the work of the programme, and workstreams have been established to focus on particular areas of NCS proposals.
+There is a National Care Service (NCS) Steering Group that is overseeing the work of the programme, and workstreams have been established to focus on particular areas of NCS proposals.
 An NCS Co-ordination Group has also been established to support the Steering Group and oversee the activity of the workstreams.

 The HSCP also has an Executive Group and Working Group for the NCS, which brings together all care group operations and business support functions across the HSCP.